CCBDA-UPC/Assignments-2025/Lab07.md

 ## How to submit this assignment:

-**Q7-1: Assess the current version of the web application against each of the twelve factor application.**
+> :question: **Question 7.1**: Assess the current version of the web application against each of the twelve factor application.

-**Q7-2: How long have you been working on this session?
+> :question: **Question 7.2**: How long have you been working on this session?
 What have been the main difficulties that you have faced and how have you solved them?
-Add your answers to README.md.**
+Add your answers to README.md.

 Add all the web application files to your repository and comment what you think is relevant in your session's *README.md*.